MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

     Azure Active Directory (AD) single sign-on (SSO) for message extensions work in the same way [as it does in Teams](../bots/how-to/authentication/auth-aad-sso-bots.md) or Outlook.
 However, you need to add the Office app Copilot’s client application identifier to the Azure AD app registration of your bot in your tenant's App registrations portal.

     1. Sign in to [Azure portal](https://portal.azure.com/)  with your sandbox tenant account.
     1. Open <b>App registrations</b>.
     1. Select the name of your application to open its app registration.
-    1. Select Expose an <b>API</b> (under Manage).
+    1. From the <b>Manage</b> section, select <b>Expose an API</b>.
-    1. In the <b>Authorized client applications</b> section, ensure the following Client Id values are listed:
+    1. In the <b>Authorized client applications</b> section, ensure that the following Client ID values are listed:

         | Microsoft 365 client application  | Client ID |
         | --- | --- |